 I believe in an innate power and desire to heal.
 My approach is warm and supportive and I work collaboratively to identify goals for treatment.
 I am passionate about my work and feel privileged to witness the growth and recovery that therapy provides.

-Mandana Roushanmeidan, M.Ed., Behavioral Therapist
+Mandana Roushanmeidan, M.Ed., Behavioral Specialist

-I have been a behavioral therapist for more than 5 years.
+I have been a behavioral specialist for more than 5 years.
 I started my training as an undergraduate in nursing.
 After working several years as a nurse, I became fascinated with human behavior and relationship.
 I decided to study human behavior and obtained a Master’s degree in Educational Psychology from Northern Arizona University as well as an Applied Behavioral Analysis (ABA) certificate from George Mason University.

 Over the past few years I have gained extensive experience working and treating many patients, as young as 18 months up to 65 years of age, with behavioral and psychological challenges.